iworks/simple-seo-improvements/readme.txt

 1. Upload the .zip file you just downloaded
 1. Activate the plugin
 1. A new box `Simple SEO Improvements` will appear in entry and taxonomy screen
+1. A new menu `SEO Improvements` in `Appearance` will appear in your Admin Settings Menu

 = 3.
 The old and reliable way (FTP) =
 1. Upload `Simple SEO Improvements` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. A new box `Simple SEO Improvements` will appear in entry and taxonomy screen
+1. A new menu `SEO Improvements` in `Appearance` will appear in your Admin Settings Menu

 == Frequently Asked Questions ==